MarkoPaul0/PrettyNSharp/README.md

 |:--:|
 | *[PrettyNSharp] A pretty checkbox* |

-I actually do not recommend that design because it looks like a radio button when it is unchecked (and it is not a radio button, since it is checkbox. *I know, this was hard to follow..*)
+I actually do not recommend that design because it resembles a radio buttion, especially when unchecked.
+At the same time I wanted to show the design possibilities by doing something quite *different*.
 In any case, the xaml achieving this *never-seen-before level of beauty* is as follows:

 ```xaml